 Some key requirements, among others, include:

 - Assessments conducted.

 - Plans and policies in place.

+- Training & educating managers/ staff

 - A process for the reporting of sexual harassment.

 - A process for handling complaints.

 An employer will be found to have permitted harassment if: